 STUDY TOPICS: Active research areas include hydrogeology, hydrogeochemistry, hydrometeorology, hydroclimatology, environmental hydrology, ground-water hydrology, surface water hydrology, vadose zone hydrology, mathematical and statistical methods in hydrology (including stochastic and numerical modeling), water resources sytems, and water resources policy.

-Ph.D. applicants should have completed a Master of Science degree with a major in hydrology, water resources, environmental sciences, environmental engineering, or a related field.
-(Holders of a bachelor's degree cannot enter the program directly.)
-Students who have completed the fundamental undergraduate mathematics and science courses (listed below) have a decreased time to completion.
+PREPARATION: Doctoral applicants should have completed a Master of Science degree with a major in hydrology, water resources, environmental sciences, environmental engineering, or a related field.
+(Holders of a Bachelor's degree cannot enter the program directly.)
+Students who have completed all of the required undergraduate mathematics and science prerequisites may have a decreased time to completion.
 NOTE: Students must have completed at least 2 semesters of calculus and have no more than 4 outstanding course deficiencies at the time of matriculation.
-All students are expected to acquire basic computer programming/coding skills (e.g. Python, MATLAB, Fortran, C++) and complete a field methods/laboratory course sequence.
-To meet the professional development requirement, students are required to attend seminars and colloquia at the beginning of academic residency, officially enroll in the HWRS colloquium (595A) for one semester at some time during residency, and make two formal seminar presentations of their own dissertation research at two approved regional, national, or international conferences at or near the end of their residency.
+All students are expected to acquire basic computer programming/coding skills (e.g. Python, MATLAB, Fortran, C++) and complete a field methods/laboratory-field synthesis course sequence.
+To satisfy the professional development requirement, students are required to attend weekly seminars and colloquia at the beginning of academic residency, officially enroll in the HWRS colloquium (595A) for at least one semester at some time during residency, and make two formal seminar presentations of their dissertation research (at least one oral presentation) at approved regional, national, or international conferences near the end of their academic residency.

 - Scanned copies of original transcripts (do not send original transcripts with official seal and signature until after you are accepted into the program)